guyrosillo/finalexam/final-exam/README.md

 ###Part 2 - web1010final.js

-1. Complete the exam by typing your answers below the questions.
-Please type "Answer: " before each answer.
+1. Answer the questions in web1010final.js by typing your answers below the questions.
+Please put "Answer: " before each answer.
 (50pts)

 2. When finished with both Part 1 and Part 2 of the exam, push your work to your web1010final remote on github, then submit the "Final Exam" assignment on Canvas.